 How to tell if you are getting a fair price

 If you’re receiving window quotes from multiple sources, be sure that they are answering the same questions for you so that you can fairly evaluate their estimates.
 Compare similar product types including material, style, and finishes.
 Also be sure to consider whether your quote includes installation, tear out, and haul-away.
+Think about the potential savings of each window quote too.
 And don’t discount the value of your time - finding a trusted window company that can handle all of the details and make solid recommendations can save you time and frustration in the long run.